rossant/rossant.github.io/content/2022-09-30-introduction-shaken-baby-syndrome-controversy.md

 4. There is a significant amount of confusion and even obfuscation in the literature regarding terminology and definitions.
 The meaning of commonly-used terms has slowly, and often implicitly, evolved over the course of decades.
 Discrepancies only appear when confronting literature decades apart.

+5. Terminology is often vague, unclear, and imprecise.
+Descriptions are often qualitative rather than quantitative.
+For example, the degree of force associated to an act of shaking is not described in terms of velocity or acceleration, but as an act _"so violent that individuals observing it would recognize it as dangerous and likely to kill the child"_ ([AAP 2001](https://publications.aap.org/pediatrics/article/108/1/206/66723/Shaken-Baby-Syndrome-Rotational-Cranial-Injuries)).
+These descriptions render scientific investigations difficult while making it clear they are designed for legal purposes.

-5. The degree of polarization in this area is extreme.
+6. The degree of polarization in this area is extreme.
 As a first approximation, one may consider a currently dominant view, supported by what we may call "SBS/AHT adherents", and a different view supported by "agnostics".
 Even the very existence of a legitimate controversy is denied by most adherents.
 We will discuss these terms later in this post.

-6. The adherent side is presented as having near-universal institutional support.
+7. The adherent side is presented as having near-universal institutional support.
 It is fundamentally important that, for the sake of making a robust, evidence-based scientific opinion, one must make a sustained effort to move beyond any argument from authority.
 The reader should not substitute collective certainty with scientific evidence.
 Although in general, institutional support may be expected to follow scientific evidence, this is not strictly guaranteed, particularly when there are major non-scientific (political, financial, societal...) ramifications.
 Thus, one should not rely on one's natural confidence in scientific authority; rather, the reader should keep an open mind and exercise critical thinking at all times, and never hesitate to question or double-check any explicit or implicit assumption.

-7. As a corollary to this extremely polarized dispute, the field is replete with violent personal attacks, insults, ad-hominem arguments, straw-man arguments, misstatements, and misrepresentations.
+8. As a corollary to this extremely polarized dispute, the field is replete with violent personal attacks, insults, ad-hominem arguments, straw-man arguments, misstatements, and misrepresentations.
 The reader needs to keep a calm, objective, rational mind and concentrate on nothing other than robust methodology and sound scientific evidence, leaving all emotion aside.

-8. A superficial read of the SBS/AHT academic literature, especially reviews, is far from sufficient to gain a deep understanding of the issues at play.
+9. A superficial read of the SBS/AHT academic literature, especially reviews, is far from sufficient to gain a deep understanding of the issues at play.
 One has to comprehend their historical context and evolution over periods spanning many decades.
 It is often necessary to look up and read cited references repeatedly.

-9. One must develop the unnatural habit of checking every cited and seemingly literature-supported item of information.
+10. One must develop the unnatural habit of checking every cited and seemingly literature-supported item of information.
 It has been shown on multiple occasions that certain assertions cannot be accepted at face value, even when references are proposed.
 Examples may be given later.

-10. Contrary to the philosophy of the open science movement, anonymized data on which medical studies are based is almost never available.
+11. Contrary to the philosophy of the open science movement, anonymized data on which medical studies are based is almost never available.
 This is partly explained by obvious issues related to the medical and judicial confidentiality of child abuse cases.
 For example, when a clinical study includes cases that received a medical determination of child abuse, the exact medical information used by researchers to make these determinations is not accessible, or in an extremely limited form (as a table or a graph in the publication).
 When cases are selected based on the existence of confessions obtained during police interrogation, the context and specifics of the interrogation are not available.
 Since independent verification is impossible, the scientific value of most studies is limited by the opacity of the data they rely on.
 In this context, testimonies of individuals relating personal or professional experience of these cases may sometimes bring valuable insight.

-11. When writing about this topic, it is often necessary to make obvious statements explicit, such as recalling that shaking a baby must be strictly avoided, that severe injuries are to be expected after inflicted head trauma in children, and that child abusers must be criminally prosecuted.
+12. When writing about this topic, it is often necessary to make obvious statements explicit, such as recalling that shaking a baby must be strictly avoided, that severe injuries are to be expected after inflicted head trauma in children, and that child abusers must be criminally prosecuted.
 The reason for stating the obvious is that SBS/AHT agnostics are often accused, without any supporting evidence, of "denying" the existence of child abuse, or pretending that "shaking is safe".
 In reality, the controversy pertains uniquely to the reliability with which child abuse can be inferred with a high degree of certainty based on a few medical findings alone.

-## "Adherents" vs "agnostics"
+## <a id="sec-adherents" href="#sec-adherents">"Adherents" vs "agnostics"</a>

 We will refer to both sides of the controversy as "SBS/AHT adherents" and "agnostics".
 This is not a perfect denomination, and in any case any choice of denomination can be considered biased by one side or another.
 We intend these terms to be understood precisely according to their definitions of the Collins dictionary: